advanced-computer-lab/Cactus/README.md

    EMAIL_PASS='************'
    ACCESS_TOKEN_SECRET="your_secret_access_token"
    ```
+5.In the Server Directory ,Type
+    ```
+    node index
+    ```

+6.In Another Terminal Window .In the Client Directory,Type
+    ```
+    npm start
+    ```

 <p align="right">(<a href="#top">back to top</a>)</p>

+## API Reference
+The API References that helped Us alot in this project was the Nodejs Documentation (https://nodejs.org/docs/latest-v15.x/api/), React Documentation (https://reactjs.org/docs/getting-started.html),Axios Doucmentation(https://axios-http.com/docs/intro).MaterialUI Documentation (https://mui.com/getting-started/usage/)

+## Tests
+We have used up-to-date Testing Techniques to ensure that quality we give to our Customers is up to their expectations.Such as Jest and Super Test (For Automated Testing) and Postman for Testing APIs

 ## How to Use ?
-The Website will be hosted and be made available on 1/1/2022 , with a 20% Discount on All Our Flights !!.
+The Website will be hosted and be made available on 1/1/2021 , with a 20% Discount on All Our Flights !!.
 You can start by Logging (Or SignUp ) to our website ,Choose the Your Location and Destination along with the Dates , and leave the rest on us .
 All Available flights will be displayed and you will be able choose the flight that you want.After that you are able to choose the Payment Method that suits you (MasterCard or Visa) .
 In Case you would to change any flight or any Personal Data , you will be able to do so in your Profile Page.

-## Tests
-We have used up-to-date Testing Techniques to ensure that quality we give to our Customers is up to their expectations.Such as Jest and Super Test (For Automated Testing) and Postman for Testing APIs

 <!-- CONTRIBUTING -->